vintaclectic/website-content/post/javascript/javascript-events/index.md

 Bubbling and capturing are the 2 models that events use to propagate.

-Suppose you DOM structure is
+Suppose your DOM structure is

 ```html
 <div id="container">